1jour1vin

 About the wine:

 Produced from a 2.66-hectare vineyard, this Geisberg Grand Cru harmoniously blends floral, fruity, and mineral notes.
-No single element dominates, yet each contributes fully.
-The wine possesses substance and depth, yet also exudes charm, which helps to balance the whole.
+No single element dominates, yet each shines on its own.
+The wine has body and fullness, but also charm, which helps balance the whole.
 An imposing, inviting, and compelling wine that is already approachable, yet possesses exceptional aging potential.
-The finish is persistent, perfectly supported by a magnificent bitter structure.
+The finish is lingering, perfectly supported by a magnificent bitter structure.
 2026–2048

 No rating available